Best Private Jet Manufacturers in the World

 • Mission fit: range, runway performance, cabin size

-That’s why the largest manufacturers by volume are not always the most desirable for a specific mission — and why different regions dominate different segments.
+This is why the manufacturers with the highest production volume are not always the best fit for a specific mission, and why different regions tend to dominate different market segments.

 The Biggest Private Jet Manufacturers by Market Segment